 So what's a ToF camera?
 It's a Sonar-like solution, used to capture depth data, a bit like how a bat would read its surroundings.
 That data can then be used in the software to apply background blur while keeping the main subject sharp - what Apple calls 'Portrait' mode, basically, and what so many others have delivered (arguably even better).

 Samsung Galaxy A9

-The first four-camera phone to market, the A9 isn't Samsung's flagship, thus it seems like a testbed for a hardware setup like this.
-There's also a three camera A7 and a two camera A5 in the range, to offer something for everyone.
+The first four-camera phone to market, the A9 isn't Samsung's flagship, thus it seems like a testbed for a hardware setup like this (although the S10+ didn't go down the route).
+There's also a three-camera A7 and a two-camera A5 in the range, to offer something for everyone.

 The A9 uses a standard, wide-angle, tele and depth sensor to make up its four cameras.
 That adds a lot of versatility when it comes to framing a shot without losing detail when zooming, or applying blur in Portrait mode.

 New for March 2019, the P30 Pro is the first to market with a true 5x optical zoom, which uses a periscope camera.
 We've seen Oppo teasing such tech before, but that brand has been beaten to the punch.